alphagov/plek/README.md

 Plek.current.find('example-cheese-thing')
 ```

 to `http://example.com`.
-Underscores and dashes in Plek names are collapsed in the environment variable as demonstrated.
+Underscores in environment variables are converted to dashes in Plek names as demonstrated.